tesla15/teslavm/README.md

 &nbsp;You have to [install](https://learn.microsoft.com/pl-pl/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) Hyper-V.

 #### I cant even launch a VM 😡😡
 &nbsp;Bro.
 You should check if your CPU supports VT-d/VT-x and if does, check if you have virtualization options enabled in BIOS.
+If that wasnt your problem you should check error in developer console (F11) or write to us for help (tesla#0069)
 ## Screenshot from app
 super ultra mega early alpha frontend dont be scared it will look much better
 ![demo](https://media.discordapp.net/attachments/1019861237741400145/1043629222981279764/image.png?width=581&height=448)